iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 ## The Pipeline

 DVC uses pipelines composed of <abbr>stages</abbr>.
-Stages are isolated and interdependent steps that has a command, a set of dependencies, and output.
+Stages are granular and interdependent steps that has a command, a set of dependencies, and output.
-Stages can depend onto each other and can build a <abbr>DAG</abbr>.
+Stages can depend onto each other via their outputs that build a <abbr>DAG</abbr>.

 DVC employs the pipeline to run the experiment commands.
 Each pipeline has an end-point, which is the last command in the pipeline.
-The output of this last command is considered the output of experiment.
-Additionally DVC tracks artifacts from intermediate stages, and doesn't reproduce them if their dependents have not changed.
+DVC also tracks artifacts from the intermediate stages, and doesn't reproduce them if their dependents have not changed.

 DVC pipelines are a detailed topic that we cover in [Get Started][gs-pipelines] and the [User's Guide][ug-pipeline-files].
 Here we assume that there is already